-File system approaches.
-Elephant file system [26] is equipped with file object versioning support, and supports flexible versioning policies.
-[5, 23, 25, 31, 19] use check pointing technique to provide data versioning.
-[16] implements VersionFS, a versatile versioning file system.
+Elephant file system [Santry et al. 1999] is equipped with file object versioning support, and supports flexible versioning policies.
+Several other approaches [Chutani et al. 1992; Quinlan and Dorward 2002; Roome 1991; Soules et al. 2002; Peterson and Burns 2003] use check pointing technique to provide data versioning.
+Muniswamy-Reddy et al. [2004] implements VersionFS, a versatile versioning file system.
 They use a stackable template file system as ours, and use a sparse file technique to reduce storage requirements for storing versions of large files.
 While all of these approaches provide the basic capability to rollback system state to a previous time, such a rollback will discard all changes made since that time, regardless of whether they were done by a malicious or benign process.
-In contrast, the one-way isolation approach implemented in this paper guarantees selective rollback of the actions of processes run within the SEE without losing the changes made by benign processes executing outside of the SEE.
+In contrast, the one-way isolation approach implemented in this article guarantees selective rollback of the actions of processes run within the SEE without losing the changes made by benign processes executing outside of the SEE.

-Repairable File System [40, 39] makes use of versioning file system to bring repair facility to a compromised file server.
-Fastrek [20] applies the similar approach to protect databases.
+Repairable File System [Zhu and Chiueh 2003; Zhu 2003] makes use of versioning file system to bring repair facility to a compromised file server.
+The Taser intrusion recovery system [Goel et al. 2005] also has a similar objective and uses audit analysis techniques for recovery of a filesystem that is damaged due to an intrusion.
+Fastrek [Pilania and Chiueh 2003] applies the similar approach to protect databases.
 These approaches can attribute changes to malicious or benign process executions, and allow a user to rollback changes selectively.
-However, since the changes made by (potentially) compromised processes are not contained within any environment, "cascading aborts" can become a problem.
+However, since the changes made by (potentially) compromised processes are not contained within any environment, cascading aborts can become a problem.
 Specifically, a benign process may access the data produced by a compromised process, in which case the actions of the benign process may have to be rolled back, as well as the actions of processes that used the results of such a benign process and so on.
 The risk of such cascaded aborts should be weighed against the risk of not being able to commit in our approach.
-Thus, this approach as well as the ROC approach mentioned above are more suitable when the likelihood of rollbacks is low, and commit failures cannot be tolerated.
+Thus, these approaches as well as the ROC approach mentioned above are more suitable when the likelihood of rollbacks is low, and commit failures cannot be tolerated.

-Loopback file system [14] can create a virtual file system from existing file system and allow access to existing files using alternative path name.
+Loopback file system [Lofs] can create a virtual file system from existing file system and allow access to existing files using alternative path name.
 But this approach provides no support for versioning or isolation.